KyleCrawford/BasicBlog/README.md

 This program was written using .NET Framework 4.8 simply because it is the last version before .NET Core (and now .NET).
 Just showcasing skills related to this framework.
+(Next might be a project upgrading this to .NET)

 * Note *
 This Git does include migration and database info including the admin accounts.
 If this project is deployed, these values will be changed.